Structured Style-Rewrite with Chain-of-Thought Planning for Low-Resource Character Dialogue: Stability Analysis of Structured Style Vectors

 A natural question for our low-resource framework is whether a small corpus (e.g., $N=25$ utterances) can statistically represent the full persona style profile.
 To answer this, we conduct an N-shot stability analysis on the structured style vector.
 Because exact-match set metrics (e.g., Jaccard) can over-penalize synonymous style markers under small-sample variance, we adopt an embedding-based composite similarity.

-Specifically, we encode extracted discrete features from the \textbf{Lexical} and \textbf{Pragmatic} modules using BGE-large-zh-v1.5, then average them into high-dimensional centroids for soft semantic alignment.
-For the \textbf{Syntactic} module, we retain the original 13-dimensional continuous PCFG probability vector and measure cosine similarity directly.
+Specifically, we encode extracted discrete features from the \textbf{Format Signature} and \textbf{Pragmatic} modules using BGE-large-zh-v1.5, then average them into high-dimensional centroids for soft semantic alignment.
+For the \textbf{Syntactic} module, we retain the original 6-dimensional statistical syntactic vector and measure cosine similarity directly.
 We then evaluate module-wise similarities and the composite similarity $\cos_{S}$ against the full-corpus reference vector.

 As shown in Figure~\ref{fig:appendix_stability_nshot}, the structured style vectors exhibit strong robustness even in low-resource settings.
-Syntactic similarity converges sharply from $0.967$ ($N=10$) to $0.988$ ($N=25$), indicating that core structural habits can be captured with relatively few utterances.
-Lexical and pragmatic centroids also remain high at $N=10$ ($0.975$ and $0.971$, respectively), showing resilience to lexical sampling noise.
-Overall, at $N=25$, the composite style vector reaches $\cos_{S}=0.983$, and continues to improve gradually as $N$ increases.
-These results provide empirical support for the feasibility of our low-resource (25-shot) style-rewrite setting.
+Syntactic similarity converges sharply from $0.964$ ($N=10$) to $0.987$ ($N=25$), reaching $0.996$ at $N=100$, indicating that core structural habits can be captured with relatively few utterances.
+Format-signature and pragmatic centroids also remain high at $N=10$ ($0.968$ and $0.971$, respectively), showing resilience to format-signature sampling noise.
+Overall, at $N=25$, the composite style vector reaches $\cos_{S}=0.982$, and continues to improve gradually as $N$ increases, with automatic convergence at $N=100$ where $\cos_{S}=0.991$.
+These results provide empirical support for the feasibility of our low-resource (25-shot) style-rewrite setting, with strong stability guarantees.